gsuuon/note.nvim/README.md

 note.nvim makes it easy to take working notes and track tasks.
 It adds commands to help manipulate task items, create daily notes, and navigate both between and within notes.

 ## Usage
-Write ideas / tasks / notes in a hierarchical way.
-Spaces `config.spaces = { '~' }` are note root directories.
-You can set a template for daily notes by creating `[note_root]/.note/daily_template` which will get copied for each new daily note.
+Write indent-scoped ideas / tasks / notes.
+You can set a template for daily notes (`:Note`) by creating `[note_root]/.note/daily_template` which will get copied for each new daily note.
+You can also add spaces (`config.spaces = { '~', '~/myproject' }`) to set up different root directories.

 ### Items
-Items are organized hierachically and a marker indicates their type or status.
-Indented items mean attachment, these can be either sub-tasks or properties.
+A marker indicates their type or status.
+Indented tasks establish scope and indented properties attach to the outer item.

 #### Tasks
 `>` — current